 9. Check-in on how your employees are feeling

 Many employees may be reluctant to say if they feel that the business is operating in a way that is negatively affecting their wellbeing.

 Using confidential surveys is a great way to check-in with your people and find out what they think your organisation is doing well, and what they think could be improved.
-Perkbox Insights is an automated pulse survey tool that sends frequent, short pulse surveys to see how employees are feeling about all areas of your business.
+An automated pulse survey tool can help you send frequent, short pulse surveys to see how employees are feeling about all areas of your business.
 This way you can identify any problems that may be impacting the wellbeing of your employees and allows you to implement solutions quickly and effectively.